RodrigoMattosoSilveira/html_htmx-modal_dialogs/README.md

 </html>
 ```
 Notes:
 - The architecture requires that I use two different landing regions for the _Modal Dialogs_, depending on their nature (it took me a long time to find an example that made a working distinction).
-I use ` <div id="htmx-browser-dialog-container">` to host _Browser Modal Dialogs_ and ` <div id="htmx-server-dialog-container">` to host _Server Modal Dialogs_; the the discussion below for the strategy to place them at these elements;
+I use ` <div id="htmx-browser-dialog-container">` to host __BMD_s_ and ` <div id="htmx-server-dialog-container">` to host __SMD_s_; the the discussion below for the strategy to place them at these elements;
+- The `Inform` buttom does not include a target; even if it did, given that the server found an error, it will have to change the target, as I'll show shortly;
 - I used a [Bootstrap Card](https://getbootstrap.com/docs/5.3/components/card/) to help build this responsive user experience expeditiously;
 - The heart of the User Experience logic reside in the element `<div class="card-body">`, consisting of three buttons:
-  - ` hx-get="/promptModal"` - Triggers the _Server_ to render a _Browser Modal Dialog_, prompting the guest to either proceed or abandon a dangerous operation;
+  - ` hx-get="/promptModal"` - Triggers the _Server_ to render a __BMD__, prompting the guest to either proceed or abandon a dangerous operation;
-  - ` hx-get="/informModal"` - Triggers the _Server_ to render a _Server Modal Dialog_, informing the guest about a system state, like an attempt on the guest's part to access an unauthorized resource;
+  - ` hx-get="/informModal"` - Triggers the _Server_ to render a __SMD__, informing the guest about a system state, like an attempt on the guest's part to access an unauthorized resource;
-  -   - ` hx-get="/collectModal"` - Triggers the _Server_ to render a _Server Modal Dialog_, prompting the guest to provide data;
+  -   - ` hx-get="/collectModal"` - Triggers the _Server_ to render a __SMD__, prompting the guest to provide data;
-  -

 ![Local Image](images/LandingPage.png)